NicoleHinojosa/Assesssment-4/README.md

 streptacidiphilus_length: A numeric vector containing the lengths of coding sequences for *Streptacidiphilus jiangxiensis*.

-total_lengths: A data frame summarizing the total coding DNA lengths for both organisms.
+total_lengths: A data frame summarizing the total lengths of DNA sequences for both organisms, with columns for the organism names and their respective total lengths.

+Table Output: A formatted table displayed using kable, showing the total length of DNA sequences for each organism with a caption "Total length of DNA sequences from each organism."

 ### Coding Sequence Length Distribution